-T1 Textile Reuse and Recycling.
-To ensure community members have access to textile reuse and recycling centers where used clothing can be donated, SWMEs must annually ensure that at least one collection location exists within their region.
+T1 Textile Reuse and Recycling To ensure community members have access to textile reuse and recycling centers where used clothing can be donated, SWMEs must annually ensure that at least one collection location exists within their region.
 Textile reuse/recycling locations can be either privately or publicly owned.
 However, if the only collection location closes or ceases collection during the SWIP term, then the SWME is responsible for providing a collection option for its residents or partnering with another group that may coordinate an annual drop and swap event.
 Collection locations can also be shared amongst SWMEs so long as the facility is within the same county or SWME region.
 SWMEs must list where to donate and reuse/recycle "clothing/textiles" in their A-Z Guides.
 DOCUMENTATION (only required in annual SWIP reports): 1.
 In annual SWIP report, provide link to SWME's A-Z Guide's textiles reuse and recycling listing with name, location, phone number, and website (if available) of the textile reuse and recycling center.
-Plan for Ensuring Collection Exists: In its A to Z Guide, the District includes a list of donation and reuse/recycling opportunities for clothing, textiles, and other items.
+Plan for Ensuring Collection Exists: In its A-Z Guide, the District includes a list of donation and reuse/recycling opportunities for clothing, textiles, and other items.
 The list is by town with addresses, phone numbers and links to the appropriate websites, if available.
+The listings will be updated annually to verify that locations are still current and to make any changes if needed.
 The District Transfer Station provides Salvation Army Donation boxes, collection of books, and a Swap Shop.
 District staff is also working with local partners to start a Repair Cafe.